lpettit1/TriviaGame/README.md

 # TriviaGame

+### Option Two: Advanced Assignment (Timed Questions)

-*The trivia game that shows only one question until the player answers it or their time runs out.
+* You'll create a trivia game that shows only one question until the player answers it or their time runs out.

 * If the player selects the correct answer, show a screen congratulating them for choosing the right option.
 After a few seconds, display the next question -- do this without user input.